 If you do not have a DSH or a TestDaF certificate or any equivalent certificates you cannot enrol at FAU.

-Exemption from submitting proof of language proficiency may only be granted by the head of the German Department at the Language Centre, Dr. Frank Mielke after you have been admitted to a degree programme.
+An exemption from the obligation to submit proof of language proficiency may only be granted by the head of the German Department at the Language Centre, Dr. Frank Mielke after you have been admitted to a degree programme.
 This is usually only possible for applicants whose native language is German.
 A degree in German studies does not entitle an applicant to exemption from the DSH examination.

 German course preparing for studies

-Provided you already have a basic knowledge of German (level A2), you can attend a German course at the FAU Language Centre specially tailored to prepare students for studying in Germany and the relevant German language examination (DSH).
+Provided you already have a basic knowledge of German (level A2), you can attend a German course at the FAU Language Centre specially tailored to prepare students for studying in Germany and the relevant German language examination.
 The courses cost 680 euros per semester for 20 hours a week.
-The course is structured in such a way that you can take the German language examination after one year.
+The course is structured in such a way that you can take the DSH examination after one year.
 Those taking the German course do not have student status.

-Please note that students applying for the following degree programmes cannot take part in this German language course:
+Please note that students applying for the following degree programmes cannot take part in the preparatory German language course: